Main content | back to top

 Inside one of the biggest office complexes in the Netherlands, hundreds of people are working to develop innovative energy technologies.
 Some 200 metres (over 650 feet) below ground, a natural energy system is also hard at work.

 Specially constructed wells of hot and cold water stored in different geothermal layers deep underground provide renewable energy that helps keep the complex operating.
-The Shell Technology Centre Amsterdam (STCA) houses 1,300 people and a large number of laboratories.
+Shell Technology Centre Amsterdam (STCA) houses more than 1,000 people and a large number of laboratories.

 Yet the building – including its heating and air-conditioning – adds almost no carbon dioxide (CO2) to the atmosphere.
 In winter, a pump sucks up water from a hot well.